john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Optional Parameters

-* *bias*: String {'NW', 'NE', 'SE', 'SW'}
+* *skew*: String {'NW', 'NE', 'SE', 'SW'}
  * Determines which corner of the maze to start looping from.
-Thus, it also determines the direction of the bias inherant in this algorithm. (default 'NW')
+Thus, it also determines the direction of the skew inherant in this algorithm. (default 'NW')

 ###### Results

-perfect, biased, flawed
+perfect, biased, skewed

 ###### Notes

 This algorithm produces mazes with a serious flaw: the North and West borders of the maze are completely open.
 Generally, this makes solving the maze too easy to be fun.
 However, if the person solving the maze can't see the entire thing at one time, this algorithm is still useful.

 On the positive side, this algorithm is extremely fast and very easy to implement.

 ## Cellular Automaton